 But I don’t understand

 Musically the influence is Blues with a bit of Rock but the strength is the words.
 In a different persona Benjamin could be described as a poet, rather than singer, and he would be equally good.
 Copenhagen is an incredibly good album of contemporary music from a performer who has a lot to give and is not afraid to give all.
 It is highly recommended.

 The album was released on the 3rd March and is available through the artist’s website as well as the usual platforms.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the Benjamin Folke Thomas link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the Benjamin Folke Thomas link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 DOWNLOAD – [CD]